Emurasoft/emurasoft.github.io/en/plugin/macro/editor_setsellength.md

 _nLen_

 Specifies the character length of the selection.
-Returns are always two character length (CR+LF).

 ## Return Values